explainingai-code/FasterRCNN-PyTorch/README.md

         }
   file_path(just used for debugging)
   ```
+* Change the training script to use your dataset [here](https://github.com/explainingai-code/FasterRCNN-PyTorch/blob/main/tools/train_torchvision_frcnn.py#L41)
+* Then run training with the desired config passed as argument.

 ## Differences from Faster RCNN paper
 This repo has some differences from actual Faster RCNN paper.